slackapi/template-triage-bot/docs/SETUP.md

 2. Run `npm install` to install code-level dependencies such as Bolt for Javascript, Mongoose, etc.

-3. Start your application with `npm start` or, if you're running locally, `npm run debug`
+3. Start your application!
+You have two options:
+    - `npm start` will start your application in normal mode
+    - `npm run debug` will start your application in debug / watch mode, powered by [Nodemon](https://nodemon.io/)

 4. Now that your application is running, add your [Slack Events API](https://api.slack.com/events-api) subscriptions by going back to your app config and visiting the **Event Subscriptions** page.
     - Toggle "Enable Events" to "On"